splunk/splunk-connect-for-kubernetes/README.md

 # Performance

 Some parameters used with Splunk Connect for Kubernetes can have an impact on overall performance of log ingestion, objects, or metrics.
-In general, the more filters that are added to one of the streams, the greater the preformance impact.
+In general, the more filters that are added to one of the streams, the greater the performance impact.

 Splunk Connect for Kubernetes can exceed the default throughput of HEC.
 To best address capacity needs, Splunk recommends that you monitor the HEC throughput and back pressure on Splunk Connect for Kubernetes deployments and be prepared to add additional nodes as needed.